Our Speaker Contest is on for the third time and the applications are open to anyone, anywhere in the world until 6 February!

-Now that we are on the lookout for a new game-changer and speaker, I wanted to repost my reflections on last year’s speaker contest.
+Now that we are on the lookout for an aspiring speaker, I wanted to repost my reflections on our past speaker contests.
 Many have asked me what makes a winning speech.
-I have to say, the quality of the speeches last year was very high, and the diversity in topics was broad and captivating.
-And while I learned a lot from everyone, there are three key characteristics that stood out to me that the more promising speeches had in common.
-I hope these notes will help and guide you to do your winning speech, whether it was for our 2020 Speaker Contest or for any other speaking engagement.
+To me, it seems that there are three key characteristics that the more promising speeches had in common.
+I hope these notes will help and guide you to do your winning speech, whether it was for our 2022 Speaker Contest or for any other speaking engagement.

 (Please note: I did not take part in the voting process or as a jury member, so these opinions and comments are my own.)